The Perfect Hawaiian Souvenir

 Maple Burl with Resin Carved Hook

 A maple burl is a growth that sometimes occurs on a maple tree, usually due to injury or infection.
 While burls can look like an ugly deformity on the outside, inside they reveal curly lumps and swirls.
 No two burls are alike, and so pieces fashioned from burls are entirely different too.
-This carved hook pendant finished with resin creates a truly unique look.
+This carved hook finished with resin creates a truly unique look.

 Deer Antler Carved Hook